 4. Small and Medium sized Business (SMEs).
 Energy saving tips are available from the SME Guide to Energy Efficiency.

-5. Travel SMART in Surrey has information on workplace travel plans. which can help reduce your environmental footprint.
+5. Surrey County Council has information on workplace travel plans. which can help reduce your environmental footprint.

 6. Surrey Liftshare encourages sustainable travel by linking drivers and passengers with a journey match.